IKIM-Essen/uncovar/docs/consumer-guide/index.md

 # Consumer Guide

-This section of the documentation is focused on final data interpreted, such as virologists, epidemiologists or other scientists).
+This section of the documentation is focused on data interpretation.
+Its target group consists of virologists, epidemiologists or other scientists.
 In general, guidance for interpreting the results produced by UnCoVar is provided.

 - [Highlights](installation.md)